 - Trowbridge United Church, Church Street, URC/Methodist

-- St John the Baptist, Other
+- St John the Baptist, Roman Catholic

 You can also perform a more selective search for churches in the Trowbridge area that are recorded in the GENUKI church database.
 This will also help identify other churches in nearby townships and/or parishes.
 You also have the option to see the location of the churches marked on a map.